 Purpose

-This document is an update to the 2023-24 Monitoring Season Monitoring Plan which was conditionally approved by the State Water Board in September, 2024.
-This update fulfils the requirement in Section G3 of the Caltrans National Pollutant Discharge Elimination System Permit (Permit; State Water Board 2023) Only the sections that have been updated are included in this Monitoring Plan Update.
+This document is an update to the 2024-25 Monitoring Plan Update which was conditionally approved by the State Water Board in January, 2025.
+This update fulfils the requirement in Section G3 of the Caltrans National Pollutant Discharge Elimination System Permit (Permit; State Water Board 2023).
+Only sections that have been updated are included in this Monitoring Plan Update.
 Also included is the proposed monitoring for the North Coast sediment TMDL watersheds that was requested in the State Water Board Executive Officer letter dated September 9, 2024 and email and attachment dated October 15, 2024.

 The purpose of the Monitoring Plan is to present the California Department of Transportation (Caltrans) approach to comply with the monitoring requirements set forth in Attachment F of its Permit.
 The Monitoring Plan also complies with the State Water Resources Control Board (State Water Board) requirement in the Permit, cited below: